wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 Another slightly annoying thing is that a lot of the symbols useful for programming land on the pinky finger of the right hand, some of them quite close to the delete key which can be dangerous.

 **So, is it worth it?**

+> *I read plenty of stories online of people getting up to 100wpm within a month which gave me so much false hope*

 No, not really.